Innobooster

 Open section, What can the money finance?

-• Expenditure on public and private knowledge providers , both Danish and foreign (eg universities, GTS institutes, contract research institutes, private knowledge companies and specialist companies).
+• Expenses for collaboration with public and private knowledge suppliers, both Danish and foreign (e.g. universities, GTS institutes, contract research institutes, private knowledge companies, specialist companies and freelancers).

 See the guidelines for a further description of what an investment can finance.

-Open section, How long does the project have to take?
+Open section, How long should the project take?

 Application

-You must register as a user of the system with either a username and password or with NemID before you can create an application.
+You must register as a user of the system with either a username and password or with MitID before you can create an application.

-You create a new application by finding the correct entry under "Search options" and pressing "Start your application".
+You create a new application by finding the correct call under "Search options" and clicking "Start your application".

-Select the frame for the amount you want to apply for:
+Select the amount you wish to apply for:

-Note that the list of search options is sorted alphabetically, and that the names of all notices from the Innovation Fund start with "IF".
+Please note that the list of apply options is sorted alphabetically and that the names of all calls from Innovation Fund Denmark start with "IF".

-You must write your application in either Danish or English.
+You may write your application in either Danish or English.

-You can find a guide to the e-grant on the Ministry of Education and Research's website
+You can find a guide to e-grant on the website of the Ministry of Higher Education and Research.

 • The company